International scientific panel

 John G. Hildebrand

-Member of the International scientific panel, Biology
+Member of the International Scientific council of Biology

 John G. Hildebrand earned his A.B. degree at Harvard University in 1964 and his Ph.D. at Rockefeller University in 1969.
 Following postdoctoral work at Harvard Medical School, he joined the faculty of its Department of Neurobiology in 1972.
 In 1980, he was appointed professor of biological sciences at Columbia University in New York.